Public Affairs Committee

 Sowing the seeds for the future by approaching the younger generation and devising ways to disseminate information

 The biggest challenge is how to communicate the pharmaceutical industry in a way that is easy to understand, as it is difficult to grasp the overall picture due to the many technical terms used.
-In particular, it is a great challenge to communicate the social significance of the industry to the younger generation, who do not have much contact with medical care.
+In particular, it is a great challenge to communicate the social significance of the industry to the younger generation, who do not have much contact with medicine.

 However, we believe that by overcoming this challenge and gaining a broad and deep understanding of the pharmaceutical industry, people will become aware that they should support the industry and that they may be able to contribute in some way.
 This awareness will lead to the development of human resources who will support the pharmaceutical industry in the future and to the revitalization of the industry.